martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 Alternatively you can specify a percentage of the amount of fiat currency that you have on the market.
 For this specify a percentage:

 - `percentage_fiat`: Percentage of fiat money to spend in each buy.

+### Choosing sensible values

+But what shall I choose?
+What will give me the most return of investment?
+We don't have the truth either, but we recommend that you take a look at the evaluation interface that is linked on the [usage](running.md) page.
+The heatmap of drops gives you a good idea of which delays and drop percentages to use.
+The trigger simulation gives you an idea of how often they fire, and let you choose the amount of fiat to spend.

+You can also come to the Telegram group, see [support](support.md), and ask other users for their experience.

 ## Telegram notifications